marsipu/mne-pipeline-hd/README.md

 you are welcome to open an issue too or send an e-mail (dev@earthman-music.de)

 ## Contribute and build your own functions/fix bugs

-If you want to help me with the development and/or customize the pipeline to fit your needs, do it like this:
+I you want to help by contributing, I would be very happy:

 You need a [GitHub-Account](https://github.com/) and should have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.